Effects of salinity on flows of dense colloidal suspensions: Introduction

 The cross-over between thermal ``colloids'' and athermal ``granular'' suspensions is controlled by the gravitational Péclet number:

 with $d$ the diameter of the particles, $m = \frac{\Delta\rho}{6}\pi d^3$ the mass the particles corrected by the buoyancy ($\Delta\rho = \rho_\mathrm{silica} - \rho_\mathrm{fluid}$ is the difference of density between the particle and its surrounding fluid), $g$ the gravitational acceleration, $k_\mathrm{B}$ the Boltzmann constant, and $T$ the temperature.
 In this work, we place ourselves in the intermediate regime of ``dense colloidal suspensions'' ($P_e \gtrsim 1$), where the particles are fully sedimented, inducing a high concentration in particles, but the thermal agitation and the surface interactions cannot be neglected~\cite{Trulsson2015,Wang2015,Berut2019}.
-In particular, we use silica micro-particles that are negatively charged and show a repulsive interaction in water, that can be tuned by adding ions in solutions~\cite{Israelachvili2011}.
+In particular, we use silica micro-particles that are negatively charged and show a repulsive interaction in water, that we can tune by adding ions in solutions~\cite{Israelachvili2011}.
 In a previous work~\cite{Berut2019} we have shown that such dense colloidal suspensions show peculiar flow properties when inclined in rotating drum experiments.
 Above a threshold angle $\theta_c$, those suspensions exhibit a ``fast avalanche'' regime, that is similar to the one observed in non-Brownian ones.
 Below $\theta_c$ they show a ``slow creep'' regime, that is thermally activated and depends heavily on the Péclet number.

-In this study, we explore the flowing behavior of those suspensions when the repulsive interactions between the particles is progressively screened by salt added in the suspension, as a way to connect the rheology of the suspensions to the interactions between the particles.
+In this study, we explore the flowing behavior of such dense colloidal suspensions when the repulsive interactions between the particles is progressively screened by salt added in the suspension.
+We focus in particular on the transition region between totally repulsive ``frictionless'' particles, and totally adhesive ``non-flowing'' particles.
+We interpret our results with the theoretical framework developed for non-Brownian suspensions, and we perform additional microscopic measurements of surface roughness, repulsion forces, and piles compacity, in order to connect the rheology of the suspensions to the microscopic interactions between the particles.